Changing your home address isn’t simple. If you’re looking for the final answer to, “How to change my address,” then you’ve come to the right place.

 If you have an accountant or tax guy, you can have him update your address at the IRS.
 But even if he doesn’t do your taxes, it’s good to let him know that you’re moving.
 He may still be able to be your accountant or can refer you to a new one.

-If you’re investing any, then you will need to contact those companies or investees.
+If you have investments, you will need to contact your broker.
 They need to know where you are and to keep the correct address on record.

-If your dog is microchipped, this is especially important.
-If you have the wrong address on their microchip record then the dog will be returned to the wrong address.
+If your dog is microchipped, this is important.
+If you have the wrong address on their microchip record, then the dog will be returned to the wrong address.
 But even if the dog doesn’t, you can call the vet for the same reasons you call the doctor.

 Amazon, eBay, Etc.